Multiple-Relaxation-Time Lattice Boltzmann scheme for Fractional Advection-Diffusion Equation: LBM-FADE validations

-The above described link between $\mathbf{X}(t)$ and Eq. (\ref{eq:FADE_moreGeneral}) in $\Omega=\mathbb{R}^{d}$ persists in bounded domain provided we consider boundary conditions equivalent to restrictions imposed to the sample paths of $\mathbf{X}(t)$.
-Here we focus on the simple case of homogeneous Dirichlet conditions \citep{Chen-Meerschaert-Nane_JMAA2012,Burch-Lehoucq_PRE2011,Du_etal_DCDSB2014} which provide us solutions of Eq. (\ref{eq:FADE_moreGeneral}) which are used for checks.
 Assuming space-independent parameters, we detail in \ref{sto} why Eq. (\ref{eq:FADE_moreGeneral}) associated to homogeneous Dirichlet conditions at the boundary of a rectangle rules the evolution of the p.d.f of $\mathbf{X}^{\Omega}(t)$, a process derived from $\mathbf{X}(t)$ by killing each sample path at its first exit time $\tau_{\Omega}$ \citep{Chen-Meerschaert-Nane_JMAA2012}.
-From a practical point of view, each sample path of $\mathbf{X}$ determines a value of the random variable $\tau_{\Omega}$ and a sample path of $\mathbf{X}^{\Omega}$ composed of all its positions before time $\tau_{\Omega}$.
+From a practical point of view, each sample path of $\mathbf{X}$ determines one value of the random variable $\tau_{\Omega}$ and one sample path of $\mathbf{X}^{\Omega}$ composed of all its positions before time $\tau_{\Omega}$.
 The remainder of the sample path of $\mathbf{X}$ does not contribute to that of $\mathbf{X}^{\Omega}$, even if it returns to $\Omega$ after time $\tau_{\Omega}$.
+Consequently, good approximations to sample path of $\mathbf{X}^{\Omega}$ need small $\delta t$ in Eq. (\ref{eq:RW_STABLE}) which would not be necessary if no boundary condition were imposed with spatially uniform parameters.
+Here we use random walks to approximate the p.d.f. of $\mathbf{X}^{\Omega}(t)$ which we deduce from an histogram of a sample.
+Therefore, we consider $\delta t$ small enough when decreasing $\delta t$ does not modify the histogram.
+This criterion is satisfied by $\delta t\leq0.001$ in all presented comparisons.